QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 ## JIT compilation

-The JAX just-in-time (JIT) compiler generates efficient, parallelized machine code optimized for either the CPU or the GPU/TPU, depending on whether one of these accelerators is detected.
+The JAX just-in-time (JIT) compiler generates efficient, parallelized machine code at runtime.

+Code is optimized for either the CPU or the GPU/TPU.

 ### A first example